 - Full administrative support, including procurement, finance (ATLAS), travel, and mission support;

 - UNDP core budget allocation for one RC Office staff member.

-- Sharing of staff services such as that of UNDP Communications Officer.
+- Sharing of staff services, including that of UNDP Communications Officers;

-- Participation of RC Office staff in relevant UNDP training programmes, seminars, and policy dialogues.
+- RC Office participate in UNDP training programmes, seminars, and policy dialogues.